 Conclusion: The findings from the reviewed literature indicate that faculty who utilized innovative strategies such as students centered, simulation based training and technology assisted learning contribute positively to student engagement.
 Creating engaging, effective and transformative learning among students foster innovative ways in understanding competence in clinical field and adapt the complexity of nursing profession.
 Overall, combined faculty competence and innovative teaching approaches strengthen nursing students educational outcomes.
 The finding may serve as basis for future research, faculty development and evidence base practices in nursing education programs.

-Keywords: Faculty competence, Innovative approach, Nursing students, Teaching strategies
+Keywords: Faculty competence, Innovative approach, Nursing students, Teaching strategies.

-1.0.
+1. INTRODUCTION

+1.1.
 Background

 Commission on Higher Education (CHED) has established minimum qualifications for faculty members teaching in the Bachelor of Science in Nursing (BSN) program to ensure the delivery of high-quality education.
 Faculty who teach in the program must equipped with the academic knowledge and practical experience to be efficient in teaching future nurses.
 Faculty plays significant role in the students professional development, It underscore the importance of partnership between the students and faculty in shaping effective teaching and learning in higher education.
 Azadian, et.al.
 (2024).
 In addition, it also serve as facilitator in building theory and clinical practice.
 Aryuwat, et.al.
 (2024).
 Alongside faculty competence, students’ attitudes toward lifelong learning are a significant determinant of their success in nursing education and practice.